jiricodes/nss-cloud/docs/report.md

 - [8 Evaluation](#8-evaluation)
 - [9 Conclusion / Learning](#9-conclusion-/-learning)

-## TBC Introduction?
+## Introduction
-This report discusses the inevitable heat death of the universe that is looming *almost* behind the corner.
+With the tentency to centalize cloud services on the Internet, we believe that one could benefit from their personal locally deployed system.

+The project's [Github repository](https://github.com/jiricodes/nss-cloud) contains additional files and information.

 ## 1 System Goals
 This section introduces primary goals of the system and serves as a basis for all decisions regarding the practical implementation of the system.
 The goals can generally be divided into two categories, qualitative goals and quantitative goals, though some may also fall into both.
 Additionally, we describe some potential use cases as keeping them in mind will allow us to design our system from the ground up to be used effectively in practice.